Mattress for Side Sleepers

 • You can also tuck a pillow in between your knees to take the pain off your lower back and hips.

-• Make sure your pillow has enough loft to maintain even alignment.
+• Make sure your pillow has enough loft to maintain an even alignment.

 • Rest your head in a neutral position.
 This means your head should not be tilted too far forward on the pillow or too far back.